-Lerner was born and raised in Minneapolis.
-He attended George Washington University’s Elliott School of International Affairs, where his thesis examined Soviet dissent policy; the London School of Economics, where he studied international relations; and The University of Chicago Law School, where he was an editor of The University of Chicago Law Review.
+Mr. Lerner was born and raised in Minneapolis.
+He attended George Washington University’s Elliott School of International Affairs, where his thesis examined Soviet dissent policy; the London School of Economics, where he studied international relations; and the University of Chicago Law School, where he was an editor of the University of Chicago Law Review.

-Lerner served as a Legislative Assistant to members of the U.S. Senate Foreign Relations Committee and the U.S. House Foreign Affairs Committee, where he worked on national security policies.
+He served as a legislative assistant to members of the U.S. Senate Foreign Relations Committee and the U.S. House Foreign Affairs Committee, where he worked on national security policies.

-After managing two U.S. Senate campaigns, Lerner founded a polling and advertising company that grew to become one of the leading political consulting, survey research, and advertising firms in America.
-He helped elect more than two dozen U.S. Senators, Members of Congress, and Governors, and held senior positions on two presidential campaigns.
+After managing two U.S. Senate campaigns, Mr. Lerner founded a polling and advertising company that grew to become one of the leading political consulting, survey research, and advertising firms in America.
+He helped elect more than two dozen U.S. senators, members of Congress, and governors, and held senior positions on two presidential campaigns.

-In January 2017, Lerner returned to government service, entering the Trump Administration as Deputy to United Nations Ambassador Nikki Haley.
-In that capacity, he served on the Deputies Committee of the National Security Council, responsible for advising the National Security Council and President on a full range of foreign policy issues with emphasis on actions at the United Nations.
+In January 2017, Mr. Lerner returned to government service, entering the Trump administration as deputy to United Nations Ambassador Nikki Haley.
+In that capacity, he served on the Deputies Committee of the National Security Council, responsible for advising the National Security Council and the president on a full range of foreign policy issues with emphasis on actions at the United Nations.
 He ended his government service on December 31, 2018.